What Are Challenger Brands Doing In 2021?

 About a decade ago, one of our team did some research into different variants of challenger brands and made a list which has proved useful since.
-Looking back on this, we thought it would be interesting to think again about these different versions and how they have both fared and been applied in the intervening years:
+Looking back on this, we thought it would be interesting to think again about these different versions and how they have both fared and been applied in the intervening years.

-This is a metaphoric, acerbic way to unbalance a number one brand or an oligopoly by positioning the incumbents as ‘perfect for the past, but the world has moved on….’
+This is a metaphoric, acerbic way to unbalance a number one brand or an oligopoly by positioning the incumbents as ‘perfect for the past, but the world has moved on.’
 In the UK and beyond, Sky TV and Dyson have challenged long established market leaders, while Tesla became more valuable than the Ford Motor Company after just 13 years when Ford had been around for 113 years and produced many, many times more vehicles annually.

 As importantly, these products will need to be repairable if they go wrong.
 This is going to be quite a big change: for example screws replacing adhesives in the mobile phone manufacturing process, with a likely impact on the very appearance and desirability that underpins some mobile phone brands.
-In turn, this creates the possibility that the trend to covet new phones will become stigmatised as built-in obsolescence becomes outlawed.
+In turn, this creates the possibility that the trend to covet new phones will become stigmatised as 'throw-away culture' comes under increased scrutiny.
+Since March 2021, the Government introduced tough new rules that legally oblige manufacturers to make spare parts for products available to consumers for the first time in an effort to combat the widely-accepted practice of built-in obsolescence.